-When using FSK, GFSK or MSK modulation, the demodulator will compensate for the offset and transmitter between the receiver frequency, within certain limits, by estimating the centre of the received data.
+When using FSK, GFSK or MSK modulation, the demodulator will compensate for the offset between the transmitter and receiver frequency, within certain limits, by estimating the centre of the received data.
 This value is available in the FREQEST status register.
-Writing the value from FREQEST into FSCTRLO.FREQOFF the frequency synthesizer is automatically adjusted according to the estimated frequency offset.
+Writing the value from FREQEST FSCTRLO.FREQOFF the frequency synthesizer is automatically adjusted according to the estimated frequency offset.